riordan/Logseq/pages/inq-warehouse.md

 			    vaccines_oneshot_total                          VIEW
 	- For a data user who is looking to work with "Good Data", this is a bad experience.
 All tools that connect to our data warehouse natively present data in the hierarchy of: `GCP Project > GCP Dataset > Tables (alphabetical)>Table Schema`.
 This hierarchy is how most of our users will encounter the data we are structuring and documenting for them with DBT, despite the presence of our [dbt docs](https://cloud.getdbt.com/accounts/38962/jobs/46050/docs/#!/overview) and a searchable data catalog as reference tools, as the data users will still need to locate the assets in their native data workspace tools (e.g. Google Bigquery UI, Hex, Data Studio).
 	- There are limitations of the current architecture:
-		- DBT Cloud is limited to writing and interacting with one GCP project for each [environment](https://cloud.getdbt.com/#/accounts/38962/projects/62160/environments/) it uses.
+		- DBT Cloud is limited to writing to one GCP project for each [environment](https://cloud.getdbt.com/#/accounts/38962/projects/62160/environments/) it uses.